PCSedlaczek/BE15_CR9_Sedlaczek/README.md

 - [ ] Create at least 2 extra JOINS in your SQL queries that connect more than 3 tables

 ## Finalize
-- [ ] Format documents in Visual Studio Code
+- [x] Format documents in Visual Studio Code
-- [*] Push files to GitHub repository
+- [x] Push files to GitHub repository
 - [x] Send repository link through LMS
 - [ ] Invite codefactorygit as collaborator

-Work time: 11:30 hrs
+Work time: 12:45 hrs